Gluon Saturation Effects on J/Psi Production in Heavy Ion Collisions

-We discuss a novel mechanism for J/ψ production in nuclear collisions arising due to the high density of gluons.
-We demonstrate that gluon saturation in the colliding nuclei is a dominant source of J/Psi suppression and can explain its experimentally observed rapidity and centrality dependence.
+We consider a novel mechanism for J/Psi production in nuclear collisions arising due to the high density of gluons.
+The resulting J/Psi production cross section is evaluated as a function of rapidity and centrality.
+We compute the nuclear modification factor and show that the rapidity distribution of the produced J/Psi ’s is significantly more narrow in AA collisions due to the gluon saturation effects.
+Our results indicate that gluon saturation in the colliding nuclei is a significant source of J/Psi suppression and can explain the experimentally observed rapidity and centrality dependencies of the effect.

 This article is from Physical Review Letters 102 (2009): 152301, doi: 10.1103/PhysRevLett.102.152301.
 Posted with permission.